All residential properties on St Mary’s Island are subject to an annual rentcharge

-Information relating to the calculation of the rentcharge together with budget information and how to pay is included with the Rentcharge Invoice which has been mailed to residents week commencing 22nd February 2021.
+Information relating to the calculation of the rentcharge together with budget information and how to pay is included with the Rentcharge Invoice which will be mailed to residents week commencing 13th March 2023.

-The charges below show the total amount payable, i.e. the variable Rent Charge (£104.41 per bedroom for 2023-24 period) payable on each residential dwelling for each bedroom, multiplied by the number of bedrooms, plus the Fixed Rent Charge of £1.00 per residential dwelling, inclusive of VAT.
+The charges below show the total amount payable, i.e. the variable Rent Charge (£104.41 per bedroom for 2023-24 period) payable on each residential dwelling, multiplied by the number of bedrooms, plus the Fixed Rent Charge of £1.00 per residential dwelling, inclusive of VAT.

 Azure Sector rentcharge 2023-24